michielbdejong/mailtrap/README.md

 This Docker image will listen on port 25, and do nothing else than responding to SMTP traffic in a valid way, and piping incoming emails to stdout.

+See https://github.com/koyaan/mailtrap for a fork which generates a TLS certificate and securely listens on port 435 instead.

 # To run:

 ```bash